 Simple pictures found on Facebook or Pinterest shows beds constructed from everyday materials like shipping pallets of all things can turn into a dream bed.
 Half the fun is deciding to design your very own unique bed frame so get creative and really think outside the box.
-You can do this by customizing the look, shape, and adding features that you would like and are interesting to you.
+You can do this by customizing look, shape, and features.
 If you want to tackle this project, keep reading.
 We’ll give you some hints on how to get started.

 Table of Contents